CityOfPhiladelphia/standards-docs/site-content/guidelines/content/common-usage.md

 * **Example:** Philadelphia was founded on Oct.
 27, 1682.

-Capitalize days of the week and do not abbreviate.
+Capitalize days of the week and do not abbreviate unless space is limited.
+When space is limited, abbreviations for days of week should be used.

 * **Example:** Mayor Kenney will be speaking at the event on Thursday.
+* **Example:** M, Tu, F 8 a.m. - 4:30 p.m.; W, Th, Sa, Sun 7:30 a.m. - 4 p.m.
 {{% /filter-item %}}

 {{% filter-item "e-" %}}